-The Starting Spot Rate of each Reference Currency relative to each Base Currency is expressed in terms of a number of units of such Base Currency per one unit of such Reference Currency as determined by the calculation agent in good faith and in a commercially reasonable manner on the pricing date, taking into account either the rates displayed on the applicable Reuters page(s) at the same approximate time that the Spot Rate for such Reference Currency on any date is to be determined as specified under "Additional Key Terms - Spot Rate" in this term sheet or such exchange rates determined by reference to certain intra-day trades.
-Although the calculation agent will make all determinations and will take all actions in relation to establishing the Starting Spot Rates in good faith, it should be noted that such discretion could have an impact (positive or negative) on the value of your notes.
-The calculation agent is under no obligation to consider your interests as a holder of the notes in taking any actions, including the determination of the Starting Spot Rates that might affect the value of your notes.
+The Starting Spot Rate of each Reference Currency is expressed in terms of a number of Japanese yen per one unit of such Reference Currency as determined by the calculation agent in good faith and in a commercially reasonable manner on the pricing date, taking into account either the rates displayed on the applicable Reuters page(s) at the same approximate time that the Spot Rate for such Reference Currency on any date is to be determined as specified under "Additional Key Terms - Spot Rate" in this term sheet or such exchange rates determined by reference to certain intra-day trades.
+Although the calculation agent will make all determinations and will take all actions in relation to establishing the Starting Spot Rate of each Reference Currency in good faith, it should be noted that such discretion could have an impact (positive or negative) on the value of your notes.
+The calculation agent is under no obligation to consider your interests as a holder of the notes in taking any actions, including the determination of the Starting Spot Rate of each Reference Currency that might affect the value of your notes.
 For information about the risks related to this discretion, see "Selected Risk Considerations - Potential Conflicts" on page TS-3 of this term sheet.